mphammer/JustNotesOnComputer/README.md

-# Zettlekasten
+# Just Notes On Comptuer (JNOC)

+## Overview

+This is a very simple implementation of the Zettlekasten, Slip Box, and Smart Notes that's on your local machine.

+Advantages

+* You don't have to worry about your note taking apps becoming outdated.
+Text files with Markdown are here to stay.
+* You can easily write your own scripts to interact with the files
+* You can edit notes with the editor of your choosing (VS Code, vim, emacs, Atom, Typora, etc.)

-Simply clone this repo and begin creating your personal management system.
+Simply clone this repo and begin creating your personal notes system.
+The repo inclusdes the `jnoc` binary that helps you create the notes.

-## Text Editors
+For more information run `./jnoc --help`

+## Navigatind Between Notes
 ### VS Code
-Allows you to cmd+click to go to different notes
+`cmd+click` on a path to a note to open it.
+### Vim
+Move the cursor over the path and type `gf`.

 ## Note Structure